pdidev/pdi/plugins/veloc/README.md

 The VeloC plugin specification tree requires 3 mandatory mappings for successful initialization.

+* *config_file* : path to [VeloC's own configuration file](https://veloc.readthedocs.io/en/latest/quick.html#configure). <br>
+> [ATTENTION]
-* *config_file* : path to [VeloC's own configuration file](https://veloc.readthedocs.io/en/latest/quick.html#configure). <br> Please note the plugin currently only works in synchronous mode.
+> Please note the plugin currently only works in synchronous mode.
 This means the parameter "mode" should be set to "sync" in VeloC's configuration file when using the plugin.

 ```yml
 config_file: ./veloc_config.cfg